Introduction to eformsign¶

 Members with company management permission can access company management menus, and can manage the company, groups, and members.

 With this permission, a member can access the Manage templates menu and can manage templates.
-Managing templates includes creating, deploying, editing, and deleting the eformsign templates.
+Managing templates includes creating, deploying, editing, and deleting eformsign templates.

 eformsign Usage Flow¶

-To use eformsign, you can either upload a PDF file onto eformsign and create an electronic form online, or create a form using Microsoft Word, Excel, or PowerPoint and then upload it to eformsign.
+To use eformsign, you can either upload a file onto eformsign and create an electronic form online, or create a form using Microsoft Word, Excel, or PowerPoint and then upload it to eformsign.

 New from my file¶